Jdean005/leadChecker2000/README.md

 **The purpose of this project was to get familiar with LWC in LRP, leveraging wire services, and getting familiar with event handlers such as handlechange and handleSuccess**

+**Note, this is a flat component, meaning, the only way to add or remove fields is to modify the code.
+I am working on a dynamic version**

 Functionality:

 1. Displays the following fields from the Lead Object on a Lightning Card (leveraging: Lightning-record-edit-form):